INTENS-FI/intens/rest-api.md

   return also statuses).
 - POST defines a new job, returns `201 Created` with `Location` header and *id* in body.
 Request content is input values.
-- DELETE deletes all jobs (add later).
+- DELETE deletes all jobs.

 #### `jobs/`*id*